 For some time you have been able to book and cancel appointments and order repeat prescriptions online.
 You have also been able to see some basic information from your medical record, including your medication history, immunisations and allergies.
 You are able to request access to more of your medical record, including diagnoses, test results and procedures.
 This is known as your detailed coded record (DCR).
 Access may be granted at your doctor's discretion.
 For more information and guidance when applying for access to your DCR, please see our patient information leaflet or click here for NHS guidance.

-To register for online services, each family member who wishes to register must visit either surgery with a current form of ID, preferably photographic (driving licence or passport).
-Our reception staff will issue you with a registration token while you wait.
-In preparation, download a registration form here.
+To register for online services, each family member who wishes to register must visit either surgery with a current form of ID, preferably photographic (driving licence or passport), and complete a form available in reception.